Memorable Quotes

 After looking through a family photo album, Laverne is convinced that she’s destined to become fat.

-Laverne, I have never known you to eat like this.
+Harry: Laverne, I have never known you to eat like this.

 Laverne: Well, if it’s my destiny to become jumbo size, I’m not gonna fight it anymore.